Origins Of The Driver

 Drivers are present among us for very long.
 First, a hand-carved wooden stick was created in Scotland in 1400.
 It was also known as a golf club.
 These sticks are used to play games that are known to almost every one of us called golf.
 At the start, drivers were known as long noses.
 Currently, they are part of the family of clubs known as “woods”.
 These are created in such a way to make a long-distance shot off the tee to have a better result at the course.

 Currently, top drivers are made up of feather-light graphite shaft and titanium heads.
 Most of the woods consist of steelhead or composite.
-The driver that is of woods designed in such a way that it is lightweight and provides ease while making a swing.
+The driver is of woods designed in such a way that it is lightweight and provides ease while making a swing.
 At the same time, it should be good enough to provide a knock to the ball at a long distance.
+Mostly TaylorMade golf sport drivers are capable of doing such things.

 Fairway woods consist of small clubheads and short shafts then drivers.
 They are not able to provide long-distance shots like a driver however they provide more accuracy.
 Hybrids lie in between the iron and fairway woods.
 Their center of gravity is headed towards the front of the head as compared to the fairway woods and drivers.
 Hybrids are suitable for different course situations.
 This is because they provide higher accuracy even if they are not good at long-distance shots.